-- a) Transport of a patient with established/chronic respiratory distress or failure due to cardiogenic pulmonary edema or COPD/asthma in which the patient demonstrates spontaneous respirations and a patent, self-maintained airway - b) No increase in pressure settings or oxygen requirement of the current BiPAP device within 48 hours of the transfer.
-Otherwise, the patient shall be transferred by an SCT team. - c) Patients who are 13 years of age or older.
-If less than 13 years of age, patient shall be transported by SCT. - d) Exception: A CRT-I or EMT may transport all age patients chronically on BiPAP who are going for routine transport.
-A patient-provided attendant who can manage the patient's own BiPAP must be present on the transport.
+- a) Patient has established BiPAP settings that have no changes within 6 hours or changes reflecting improvement in the patient's condition. - b) Patients who are 13 years of age or older.
+If less than 13 years of age, patients shall be screened by SCT service (medical director or nurse) to determine the crew composition. - c) Exception: A CRT-I or EMT may transport patients of any age who are chronically on BiPAP if they are being transported for routine appointments, which are not related to a respiratory complaint.
+A patient-provided attendant who can manage the patient's specific BiPAP equipment must be present during the transport.